 It depends on the terms of your probation and your particular case.
 For example, if the crime for which you are on probation involves hunting wildlife on federal lands then probation may include the condition that prohibits hunting including by bow.
 However, if you are generally asking whether...Read more »

 My father had taken care of taking my mom's name off of his checking and the house deed.
 So it seems I might have lost any right to their estate since there is a will that was unsigned at the attorney's office naming my brother and I to inherit everything.
-My step father did not have children.
-His...
+My step father did not have...
 Read more »

 Contact an experienced probate attorney in Iowa (or California, perhaps).
 If your mom died without a will, her spouse and children should share her property.
 It may be hard to recover money or property that has vanished, but if your step-father died with property, you may still be able to prove...Read more »

 My mother passed away and her husband lives in the house.
 The next day she passed away he was cleaning the house up trying to throw away and get rid of stuff.
 He has changed the locks on the house and took her car she still owes money to another location, he has been driving it with no car...
 Read more »